thanhnp95/politeia/politeiawww/api/cms/v1/api.md

 Retrieve proposal's publicly available payment information.

-This retrieves the token of proposal that needs to get the payment data and uses that token to search through the database for invoices that have line-items containing the proposal token.
-Calculates and return only two pieces of
+This retrieves the proposal token that is needed to get the payment data and uses that token to search through the database for invoices that have line-items containing the proposal token.
+Calculates and returns only two pieces of
-information: amount paid and payment time in the invoices
+information: amount paid and payment time.

 Note: This call is public.